avni0000patel/Team-Profile-Generator/README.md

 # Team-Profile-Generator
 In this project I have created a team profile generator.
 This application is a Node.js command-line application.
-It displays infomration about employees on a software engineering team and generates an HTML page with this infomration. https://github.com/avni0000patel
+It displays infomration about employees on a software engineering team and generates an HTML page with this information. https://github.com/avni0000patel
 ## Walkthrough Video Link
 https://drive.google.com/file/d/1d8ZwcE38XbEGxrDIzrGhAugMRxknEZzj/view?usp=sharing